ChristianGoueguel/ConfidenceEllipse/README.md

 <!-- badges: end -->

-The objective of the `ConfidenceEllipse` package is to compute the confidence ellipse for a given bivariate normal data.
-The size of the ellipse is determined by the confidence level, and the shape is determined by the correlation structure between the variables.
-The confidence level is usually chosen to be 95% or 99%, and the resulting ellipse contains the points that are expected to lie within the multivariate distribution.
+The objective of the `ConfidenceEllipse` package is to compute the coordinate points of confidence ellipses and ellipsoids for a given bivariate and trivariate normal data.
+The size of the ellipse and ellipsoid is determined by the confidence level, and the shape is determined by the correlation structure between the variables.
+The confidence level is usually chosen to be 95% or 99%, and the resulting confidence region contains the points that are expected to lie within the multivariate distribution.

 ## Installation